Looking for the best pressure washer for under £100?

-It’s not the best for big areas because of the lack of wheels but great for cleaning the car and on small areas of path.
+It’s not the best for big areas because of the lack of wheels but great for cleaning tasks like the car and on small areas of the path.

 Because it’s nice and small you can easily get it onto a shelf in your shed which is great it’s only 37 x 17 x 34 cm.

-Overall, great for cleaning cars, bicycles, motorbikes and small areas of paths because of the fan nozzle and compact size.
+Overall, great for cleaning bikes, cars, bicycles, and small areas of paths because of the fan nozzle and compact size.

-5. Best Compact Choice – Work Expert 1600W Pressure Washer Jet Wash
+5. Best Compact Choice – Ryobi RPW110B Pressure Washer

-What To Watch Out For With A Budget Pressure Washer Under £100
+What To Watch Out For With A cheap jet Washer Under £100

-So you want to make sure the pressure is above 110 bar, More expensive models have higher but for a basic model and jobs around the house, you’ll be fine.
+So you want to make sure the pressure is above 110 bar, which it is on most pressure washers.
+More expensive models have higher but for a basic model and jobs around the house, you’ll be fine.